huangxiyao/casci/jenkins-docker/ReadMe.md

 ## The Jenkins CAS image

-The Jenkins CAS images builds on the Jenkins CD image.
+The Jenkins CAS image builds on the Jenkins CD image.
 The image installs CAS-specific Jenkins & job configuration and establishes the framework for a secured Jenkins instance.
 It enables the Jenkins HTTPS port & disables the HTTP port.
 SSH, SSL and Maven security settings must be provided by a volume mapped to `/home/jenkins`.
 The image also defines data volume mount points.

 ## The Jenkins Data image